webdev-dave/reddit-museum/README.md

 ## To Do List

+- work on creating a smooth transition for NavBarColumn submenu max-height
 - style desktop dropdown submenus (change background color and adjust box shadows)
 - work on subsub menu
 - add zoom in/out buttons for image in full screen mode (and make sure to allow default browser zoom to work - currently not working)